-Teatro La Fenice was constructed from 1790 to 1792 to replace the Teatro San Benedetto that had burned to the ground, with the name “La Fenice” referring to the opera company’s survival.
-It was inaugurated with an opera by Giovanni Paisiello entitled “I giuochi d’Agrigento”, with the libretto crafted by Alessandro Pepoli.
+Teatro La Fenice was constructed from 1790 to 1792 to replace the Teatro San Benedetto that had burned to the ground, with the name “La Fenice” (not 'La Venice'), referring to the opera company’s survival.
+It was inaugurated with an opera by Giovanni Paisiello entitled “I Giochi d’Agrigento”, with the libretto crafted by Alessandro Pepoli.

-In 1996, Teatro La Fenice was almost completely destroyed by fire (attributed to arson) and the theatre was rebuilt again in 2001.
+In 1996, Teatro La Fenice was almost destroyed by fire (attributed to arson), and the theatre was rebuilt again in 2001.
 The motto of the Italian architect Aldo Rossi was “how it was, where it was”, with La Fenice’s 19th-century ambiance recreated.
 He used still photographs from a 1954 film titled “Senso” in his design, with extra seating and rehearsal areas added.

 Today, the famous theatre is one of the top tourist attractions in Venice.
 Visitors are also invited to experience Teatro La Fenice's historic grandeur during operatic performances, enhanced by state-of-the-art audio and stage equipment.